Almost Here: The Pool That Never Existed

 PRE EVENT INFORMATION

-This event takes place in person in our Recreation Room.
+This workshop takes place in person in our Recreation Room.
 This space is on the first floor, with step-free access via a lift.
+Attendees will also visit other locations in the building that will also have step-free access.

-If you have booked a ticket you will receive an email from us before your performance detailing important information about your visit.
+If you have booked a ticket you will receive an email from us before your event detailing important information about your visit.

 PERSONAL ASSISTANT/COMPANION TICKETS